rustdesk/rustdesk/build.md

   - MSVC v143 - VS 2022 c++ ARM64 build tools(Latest)

-Install LLVM and perl and add them to the environment variable path.
+Install LLVM and Strawberry Perl and add them to the environment variable path.

 Perform the following: